Increasing a Salary Threshold for White Collar Overtime Exemptions

-On June 30, 2015, the United States Department of Labor (DOL) has proposed to review the rule of overtime exemptions for office workers and make it, as a federal law.
-The federal Fair Labor Standards Act usually requires that “white-collars” get an overtime pay of 1 or 1.5 times of their regular pay rate for more than 40 hours of work per week.
+On June 30, 2015, the United States Department of Labor (DOL) proposed to review the rule of overtime exemptions for office workers and make it a federal law.
+The federal Fair Labor Standards Act usually requires that “white-collars” get an overtime pay of 1 or 1.5 times their regular pay rate for more than 40 hours of work per week.

 Nevertheless, there can be several exclusions.
-Due to FLSA regulations, for those employees, who earn approximately $455 or more per week (at least in 23.660 per year) and manage to handle a so-called duties test, which lies in performing certain executive, professional or administrative duties and do not get the overtime pay, despite having a quality professional resume.
+Due to FLSA regulations, those employees, who earn approximately $455 or more per week (at least 23.660 per year) and manage to handle a so-called duties test, which lies in performing certain executive, professional or administrative duties and do not get the overtime pay, despite having a quality professional resume written.
 For highly compensated employees, who earn more than $ 100.000 per year, can do a relaxed duties test.

 In fact, the DOL didn’t offer any changes in duties test along with the increases in salary floors.
 However, this doesn’t mean the tests are working the way they should, which means tests might be altered by the Department of Labor, if necessary.